guyycodes/MySqlDB-Replication/EnvironmentSetup/Readme#2.md

 # MySQL Master-Slave Replication Setup
 ## Step 1: Prepare the Master Server
 ### Configure the MySQL Master Server:
+- Be sure to doanload MySQL (Instructions located at the top of Readme#1.md)
 1. Edit the MySQL configuration file on the master server (typically located at `/etc/mysql/mysql.conf.d/mysqld.cnf` on Linux). or on mac: with homebrew try :
 ```sudo nano /opt/homebrew/etc/my.cnf```